otrv4/otrv4/otrv4.md

 i || Ns || pubDHRs = header

-Derive the keys for decryption and MAC verification from the chain key and use these keys to verify the tag and decrypt the message.
+Derive the keys for decryption and MAC verification from the chain key and use these keys to verify the MAC tag and decrypt the message.
 ```
 Cri_Ns = SHA3-256(Cri_Ns-1 || "1")
 MKdec, MKmac = KDF(Cri_Ns || "0")